gradle/gradle/design-docs/managed-model.md

         }
     }

+#### Test cases

+- Nice error message when configuring a property that does not exist, for each supported pattern.
+- Nice error message when input value cannot be converted.

 ### Convenient configuration of File typed properties from Java

 TBD: make some kind of 'project layout' or 'file resolver' service available as input to rules, which can convert String and friends to File.